Syria could be planning chemical attack, White House says

 The Trump administration said late Monday that it had discovered evidence that the regime of Syrian President Bashar Assad could be planning another chemical weapons attack.

-"The United States has identified potential preparations for another chemical weapons attack by the Assad regime that would likely result in the mass murder of civilians, including innocent children,” White House Press Secretary Sean Spicer said in a statement.
+Press Secretary Sean Spicer said in a statement that "The United States has identified potential preparations for another chemical weapons attack by the Assad regime that would likely result in the mass murder of civilians, including innocent children."

-"The activities are similar to preparations the regime made before its April 4, 2017 chemical weapons attack,” the statement added.
+Spicer added that the activities resembled preparations for an April chemical weapons attack that was blamed on Damascus.

+"As we have previously stated, the United States is in Syria to eliminate the Islamic State of Iraq and Syria," Spicer concluded.
+"If, however, Mr. Assad conducts another mass murder attack using chemical weapons, he and his military will pay a heavy price."

 US AIR STRIKES POUND PRO-ASSAD FORCES IN SYRIA